-Based on Oxford University’s Science Park: Centre for Innovation & Enterprise, Adaptix is a deep tech company with an eye on how the horizon informs our existing product-development.
+Based on the Oxford University Science Park’s Centre for Innovation & Enterprise, Adaptix is a deep-tech company at the cutting edge of imaging technology.

 In the move towards Non-Destructive Evaluation 4.0 (NDE4.0) cyber physical systems automatically inspecting aerospace parts, Adaptix have the same 3D digital data output of the part in manufacture and maintenance, for gathering data and longitudinal studies to facilitate predictive quality assurance plans for individua components.

 Adaptix have the same 3D digital data output of the part in manufacture and maintenance.
 This comparable 3D data can be visualised for analysis and modelled for through-life quality assurance at manufacture; facilitating Digital Twins.

 Adaptix hardware can image upstream of other inspection points in dry-preform, and is deployable for in-situ analysis of parts where existing 3D X-ray can’t.